Magsun/YouTube8M_tools/README.md

 Newly added one script that can run under docker container mediapipe.

 It helps you convert multiple files into single tfrecord.

+p.s. now only works for video with audio, I'm working on script works for video without audio.